Project HEP05

 Local government often fund ABAs to health improvement, but it is challenging for them to know which ABA should be funded.
 This study aims to understand what economic evidence is available about these interventions and, within the evidence, how economic impact has been measured.

-This review aims to answer the following questions:
+This review aimed to answer the following questions:

-• What designs, methods, techniques and outcome measures have been used to produce this economic evidence?
+1. What designs, methods, and outcomes measures have been used to produce cost and economic evidence?

-Recognising the value of patient and public involvement and engagement, the study has, and will, receive input from members of the East of England community – novel for systematic reviews.
-The review has benefitted from input by Norfolk County Council's Commissioning Manager, Nadia Jones, and Healthwatch Suffolk's Co-production Facilitator, Susan Conquer.
-Contributors have/will both: aid in the development of the search strategy; and contribute to understanding the relevance of the literature to implementing ABAs.
+Recognising the value of patient and public involvement and engagement, the study had received input from members of the East of England community – novel for systematic reviews.
+The review had benefitted from input by Norfolk County Council's Commissioning Manager and Healthwatch Suffolk's Co-production Facilitator.
+The contributors supported in the development of the search strategy; and contributed to understanding the relevance of the literature to implementing ABAs.

-The project has a defined search strategy and researchers are now screening papers for inclusion in the review.
+The project defined search strategy and researchers screened papers for inclusion in the review.
 For more information, please see the systematic review protocol: PROSPERO registration

-Alice Wreford (a.wreford@uea.ac.uk), ARC East of England Health Economics and Prioritisation (HEP) theme / University of East Anglia
+Principal Investigator: Alice Wreford, ARC East of England Health Economics and Prioritisation (HEP) theme, University of East Anglia

 Contact us